Responsible tourism in Komodo National Park — conservation and sustainability

 Local Employment

 Over 90% of our crew, guides, and support staff are recruited from local Flores communities.
-We provide above-market wages, regular training, health benefits, and career development pathways.
-Our commitment to local employment ensures that tourism revenues flow directly to the communities who call this extraordinary region home.
+Above-market wages, training, health benefits, and career development are provided.

 Supporting Local Suppliers